kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 }

 type ScenarioStepStatus struct {
-    // Step indicates the current step.
+    // Step indicates the current ScenarioStep.
     //
     // +optional
     Step ScenarioStep `json:"step,omitempty"`
-	// Phase indicates the current phase in single step.
+	// Phase indicates the current phase in a single step.
 	//
-	// Within a single step, the phase proceeds as follows:
-	// 1. run all scenario.Spec.Events defined for that step.
-(OperatingEvents)
-    // 2. finish (1) (OperatingEventsFinished)
-    // 3. the scheduler starts scheduling.
-(Scheduling)
-    // 4. the scheduler stops scheduling and changes scenario.Status.StepStatus.Phase to SchedulingFinished
-    //    when it can no longer schedule any more Pods.
-(Scheduling -> SchedulingFinished)
-    // 5. update status.scenarioResult and move to next step.
-(StepFinished)
 	// +optional
 	Phase StepPhase `json:"phase,omitempty"`
+	// RunningSimulatedController indicates one of the simulated controllers that is currently running/paused/completed.
+	RunningSimulatedController string `json:"runningSimulatedController"`
 }

 type StepPhase string

 const (
-	// OperatingEvents means controller is currently operating event defined for the step.
+	// Operating means controller is currently operating operation defined for the step.
-    OperatingEvents          StepPhase = "OperatingEvents"
+	Operating StepPhase = "Operating"
-    // OperatingEventsFinished means controller have finished operating event defined for the step.
+	// OperatingCompleted means the preparing controllers have finished operating operation defined for the step.
-    OperatingEventsFinished  StepPhase = "OperatingEventsFinished"
+	OperatingCompleted StepPhase = "OperatingCompleted"
-    // Scheduling means scheduler is scheduling Pods.
+    // ControllerRunning means the simulated controller is working.
-    Scheduling               StepPhase = "Scheduling"
+    ControllerRunning StepPhase = "ControllerRunning"
-    // SchedulingFinished means scheduler is trying to schedule Pods.
+    // ControllerPaused means the simulated controller is paused(or will be paused).
-	// But, it can no longer schedule any more Pods.
+    ControllerPaused    StepPhase = "ControllerPaused"
+	// ControllerCompleted means the current running simulated controller no longer do anything with the current cluster state.
-    SchedulingFinished       StepPhase = "SchedulingFinished"
+    ControllerCompleted StepPhase = "ControllerCompleted"
-	// StepFinished means controller is preparing to move to next step.
+	// StepCompleted means the controller is preparing to move to the next step.
-    StepFinished             StepPhase = "Finished"
+	StepCompleted StepPhase = "Finished"
 )

 type ScenarioPhase string

 const (
 	// ScenarioPending phase indicates the scenario isn't started yet.
-	// e.g. waiting for another scenario to finish running.
+	// e.g., waiting for another scenario to finish running.
 	ScenarioPending ScenarioPhase = "Pending"
 	// ScenarioRunning phase indicates the scenario is running.
 	ScenarioRunning ScenarioPhase = "Running"
-	// ScenarioPaused phase indicates all ScenarioSpec.Events
+	// ScenarioPaused phase indicates all ScenarioSpec.Operations
-	// has been finished but has not been marked as done by ScenarioDone ScenarioEvent.
+	// has been finished but not marked as done by ScenarioDone ScenarioOperations.
 	ScenarioPaused ScenarioPhase = "Paused"
 	// ScenarioSucceeded phase describes Scenario is fully completed
-	// by ScenarioDone ScenarioEvent.
+	// by ScenarioDone ScenarioOperations.
 User
-	// can’t add any ScenarioEvent once
+	// can’t add any ScenarioOperations once
-	// Scenario reached at the phase.
+	// Scenario reached this phase.
 	ScenarioSucceeded ScenarioPhase = "Succeeded"
-	// ScenarioFailed phase indicates something wrong happened during running scenario.
+	// ScenarioFailed phase indicates something wrong happened while running the scenario.
 	// For example:
-	// - the controller cannot create resource for some reason.
+	// - the controller cannot create a resource for some reason.
 	// - users change the scheduler configuration via simulator API.
 	ScenarioFailed  ScenarioPhase = "Failed"
 	ScenarioUnknown ScenarioPhase = "Unknown"